fosatech/Raven/README.md

-# STK Sweep Development Setup Instructions
+# STK Sweep Setup Instructions

-This README provides detailed instructions on how to set up the STK Sweep development environment.
+This README provides detailed instructions on how to set up the STK Sweep server, as well as usage documentation.
 Follow these steps to get started.

 ## Prerequisites